Electronic Signature for Accounting Firms

 A profession particularly impacted

-Accounting firms sign and obtain signatures on a considerable volume of documents: annual engagement letters, tax returns, financial statements, VAT declarations, board minutes.
-Traditionally paper-based, these workflows place a heavy burden on a firm's productivity.
+Accounting firms sign and have signed a considerable volume of documents: annual engagement letters, tax returns, financial statements, VAT declarations, board minutes.
+Traditionally paper-based, these workflows weigh heavily on a firm's productivity.

-Electronic signature radically changes the game: a financial statement validated by the client in 5 minutes instead of 3 days, an annual billing cycle caught up in a few weeks.
+Electronic signature fundamentally changes the game: a financial statement validated by the client in 5 minutes instead of 3 days, an annual billing cycle caught up in just a few weeks.

 Documents typically signed